 Revisit Each Semester

 - It is important to note that the student needs report back to the Office of Disability Services each semester they are enrolled in order to re-sign the Roles and Responsibilities form and fill out portions of the Registration form to ensure the correct information is on file.

 This process is in compliance with the: A.D.A.
 (Americans with Disabilities Act of 1990) and the Section 504, Rehabilitation Act of 1973.

 ASU Mid-South recognizes that individuals with temporarily disabling conditions that are a result of injuries, surgery or short-term medical conditions may need access to services and resources similar to individuals with permanent disabilities.
 Examples of temporary disabilities may include, but are not limited to: broken limbs, hand injuries, short term impairments following surgery or medical treatments, and pregnancy.

-Students are asked to provide documentation from the appropriate, licensed care provider for the temporary condition.
-In addition, students should complete the Disability Registration Form.
-Students should contact Director of Disability Services as soon as they know there is a need for support or accommodations.
+The student should complete a Disability Registration Form to the best of his or her ability.
+The student also needs to provide a completed Disability Functional Limitations form, to be completed by the appropriate, licensed care provider for the temporary condition.
+The student should contact the Director of Disability Services as soon as they know there is a need for support or accommodations.

 Potential Accommodations for Temporary Disabilities

 Academic accommodations are approved on a case-by-case basis.
 Examples of these can include: